Departmental Deadlines and Applications

 After browsing the websites for the Anthropology Department and the University of Alaska Fairbanks, you should be in a position to make an informed decision on the appropriateness of our university and its programs relative to your own areas of interest.
 Contacting one or more Anthropology Department faculty members before submitting an application is strongly advised.

 Should you decide to apply for admission to our graduate program, please go to UAF Admissions to being the application.
-Please submit all parts of your application to Graduate Admissions, this includes letters of recommendation, test scores, transcripts, statement of goals, etc. If you wish to be considered for departmental funding, please fill out the application (new students or returning students) and send it to the Graduate Program Coordinator, Dr. Elaine Drew at firstname.lastname@example.org.
-Funding will only be awarded to students who have submitted a complete application to the Office of Admissions by January 15.
+Please submit all parts of your application to Graduate Admissions, this includes letters of recommendation, test scores, transcripts, statement of goals, etc. If you wish to be considered for departmental funding, please fill out the application (new students or returning students) and send it to the Graduate Program Coordinator, Dr. Sveta Yamin-Pasternak (email@example.com).
+We recommend that prospective applicants review the graduate student manuals to understand the structure and degree requirements of our MA program and PhD program.
+Students applying for fall admission into the MA or PhD program should submit their applications prior to March 15.

 Deadlines for application to the anthropology graduate program are:

-- January 15: Fall admission with consideration for departmental funding and TA renewals
+- March 15: Fall admission with consideration for departmental funding

 - October 15: Renewal of TAship for Spring term